This is relevant from Sisense V6.7 and later.

 "password": "string" (The password you enter here is the password you will provide when connecting to the database)

 This endpoint encrypts your password and saves it in Sisense application database.
 When you connect to the application database, use the plaintext password you entered as the value of the password parameter, not the encrypted password returned by the API.

-In the Authentication tab, enter the name of the Sisense MongoDB, admin, and your username and password.
+In the Authentication tab, enter the name of the Sisense application database, admin, and your username and password.
 The username is the user whose password you changed, in this example, ReadUser.
 The password is the password you provided through the POST admin/app_database/change_database_user_password endpoint.
 This password is not the encrypted password that was returned, but the password you defined as the value of the password parameter, for example “mypassword”.